Capacitary Muckenhoupt Weights and Weighted Norm Inequalities for Hardy-Littlewood Maximal Operators: Introduction and Main Results

 One of the main novelties of Theorems \ref{them-1013-1} and \ref{them-0919-1} lie in the fact that the dimension $\delta$ of the Hausdorff content $\ch_\fz^\delta$ is allowed to be strictly less than $n$.
 Indeed, the case of $\delta\in(0,n)$ is more delicate.
-In this setting, the Hausdorff content $\ch_\fz^\delta$ may be identified with the standard definition of an outer measure.
+In this setting, the Hausdorff content $\ch_\fz^\delta$ can be used to describe lower dimensional or even fractal subsets of $\rn$.
+Moreover, $\ch_\fz^\delta$ may be identified with the standard definition of an outer measure.
 However, the set function $\ch_\fz^\delta$, when $\delta\in(0,n)$, can not be restricted to a nontrivial sigma algebra so as to be an additive measure there.
 In fact, it fails to be, what in measure theory is called, a ``metric outer measure"; see D. R. Adams \cite{0923-2}.
 Notice that the theory of classical $A_p$ weights has had quite a success, which is, in part, a consequence of the theory of classical $A_p$ weights carries through to the situation in which Lebesgue measure $dx$ is replaced by a general doubling measure $w(x)\,dx$.
-That is, under the Lebesgue integral setting, via the Fubini theorem, for any non-negative measurable function $w$ and $f\in L^1_w(\rn)$, it is easy to see
+That is, under the Lebesgue integral setting, via Fubini's theorem, for any non-negative measurable function $w$ and $f\in L^1_w(\rn)$, it is easy to see